a-memme/MechaCar_Analysis/README.md

 A small and simple statistical study that can quantify performance against competitive car brands could be to simply measure the relationship between car fuel effiency and type of car brand.
 Here, we can piggy-back off the fuel efficiency interest in the original analysis, and see whether there is a statistically significant difference in fuel efficiency when analyzing across different car manufacturers.
 If MechaCar is truley considered a fuel efficient car, then the statistical analysis will render as significant, and hence indicate that there is true value in choosing it over competitors based on fuel efficient benefits.

 - metrics:
-    -  avg mpg for similar car styles (i.e trucks, sedans, sports cars, etc.)
+    -  Avg mpg for similar car styles (i.e trucks, sedans, sports cars, etc.)
 - null hypothesis:
     - Variation in fuel efficiency across different car brands is not staistically significant.
 - alternative hypothesis: